jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 2. Aims

-As with the CVD meta-analysis, the tasks will include
+As with the CVD meta-analysis, the tasks will involve

 * Identification of pQTLs in SCALLOP discovery cohorts
 * Replication of pQTLs in SCALLOP replication cohorts